isomerpages/mccy-sgpo/_take-action/Partners Portal/Funding.md

 #### Businesses

-[GoBusiness ](https://gobusiness.gov.sg)portal brings government grants for businesses into one place, so it's easier to find and apply for the grants you need.
+[GoBusiness ](https://gobusiness.gov.sg)portal is the go-to platform for businesses in Singapore to access Government e-services and resources.

 ![](/images/Opportunities/gobusiness-logo_422x304.jpg)